 To assist cities, State Municipal Leagues, NLC and its YEF Institute in promoting best practices that address the needs of children, youth and families

 To elevate the voices of city and youth leaders in broader discussions of the needs of children, youth and families and local strategies for responding to them

-NLC invites any youth leader who serves on a city’s youth council, commission, or advisory board and who is also currently enrolled as a high school sophomore or junior to nominate himself or herself for appointment to NLC’s Council on Youth, Education, and Families.
+NLC invites high school sophomores or juniors who also serve on a city’s youth council, commission, or advisory board to apply to the YEF Council.
 The NLC President will appoint up to four young people from nominees for 12-month terms.
 Youth may be reappointed for an additional year based upon successful completion of his or her first term.